wessengetachew/Ethiopian/README.md

                     </ul>

                     <p style="margin-top: 15px; padding: 15px; background: rgba(78, 205, 196, 0.1); border-radius: 8px; border-left: 4px solid #4ecdc4;">
-                        <strong>💡 Key Insight:</strong> The nested modular lattice forms a discrete analogue of the complex-analytic domain of ζ(s).
+                        <strong> Key Insight:</strong> The nested modular lattice forms a discrete analogue of the complex-analytic domain of ζ(s).
 By weighting each ring by n<sup>-σ</sup> and rotating by phase -t log n, we obtain a direct geometric mimic of the Riemann zeta surface.
                     </p>
                 </div>
             </div>